standard-software/WindowTabs/README.md

 **7 colors**: Red, Blue, Green, Yellow, Purple, Orange, Pink

 - Right-click a tab and use the "Tab Color Change" submenu
-- Color selection is organized into per-scope submenus: this tab, left tabs, right tabs, all tabs
+- Color selection is organized into per-scope submenus: this tab, left tabs, right tabs
+- Each scope submenu is paired with a "Clear color" item at the top level for quick removal
 - Fill, underline, and border are mutually exclusive (setting one clears the others)
 - Checkmark overlay (in the "this tab" submenu) on the color icon when the tab's current color matches
-- "Clear color setting" to remove color from the target scope
 - Colors are persisted across restarts

 ![Pinned Tab Color Tab](README_Image/PinnedColorTab.png)